Food Pack and Menus

 Depending on how many coolers we have to work with, we typically divide them by content, for example: meat, dairy, veggies, lunch, etc. We use only high quality, solid block ice, that when coupled with our Canyon coolers, ensures your trip has the best in ice preservation technology!

 Using your own containers & coolers – We can also pack into your own boxes & coolers, but we do need those containers delivered to Ceiba 2 weeks prior to your launch.

 Includes working with you to plan your menu, customizing it to your needs and desires.
-Then we do all the food purchase, organizing and packing.
 Your menu choices are due 8 weeks before your launch.
 We will finalize your menu & shopping list 1 month before your launch.

-Your per person, per day food cost will depend on your menu choice, and the actual number of people and number of days.
-This cost usually ranges from $18/person/day to $25/person/day.
+The cost of the food per person, per day.
+Total cost will depend on your menu choice, the actual number of people and the total number of days on the river.
+This cost usually ranges from $19 – $26 per person per day.

 Coolers & boxes are not included in the food pack price.

 We have great quality solid block ice for $2.25/block.
 Please let us know at least 2 weeks in advance of your ice needs!